Wilson Collison: Playwright and novelist

-Collison's fame as a playwright came in 1919, when Up in Mabel's Room became a Broadway hit.
-Collison was an $18-a-week clerk in a Columbus, Ohio drugstore when he turned out this first success, in collaboration with Otto Harbach, about the pursuit of an incriminating undergarment which a shy bridegroom in a single bold moment had presented to a young woman whom he had temporarily fancied.
-Collison also co-wrote two successful farces with Avery Hopwood: The Girl in the Limousine (1919), about a man who is robbed and left in a woman's bedroom, and Getting Gertie's Garter (1921), about a lawyer who doesn't understand the difference between a bracelet and a garter.
+Collison's jump start as a playwright came in 1919, when he co-wrote Up in Mabel's Room and it became a Broadway hit.
+Collison was working as an $18-a-week clerk in a Columbus, Ohio drugstore when he collaborated on the play with the more experienced Otto Harbach of New York City.
+The older man was already known as a lyricist.
+The farce centered on a shy bridegroom's pursuit of an incriminating undergarment which in a single bold moment he had earlier presented to a young woman whom he had temporarily fancied.

+Collison also co-wrote two farces with successful playwright Avery Hopwood: The Girl in the Limousine (1919), about a man who is robbed and left in a woman's bedroom; and Getting Gertie's Garter (1921), about a lawyer who doesn't understand the difference between a bracelet and a garter.
+These had some success in New York.
+(In 1920, Hopwood had four plays running on Broadway.)

+A number of Collison's works had second lives as film adaptations in the 1930s, as the industry expanded with "talkies".
+His play Red Dust closed after eight performances in New York, and received withering reviews.

+But it was adapted twice for films, which had more success.
+The 1932 film by the same name was set in Vietnam, then a French colony, and starred Clark Gable.
+Another film adaptation, titled Mogambo, was made in 1953.
+Set and shot in colonial British East Africa and neighboring areas, it also starred Gable, plus Ava Gardner and Grace Kelly, and introduced British actor Donald Sinden.

-Collison's play Red Dust, which closed after eight performances in New York, became the 1932 Clark Gable film by the same name and the 1953 Clark Gable film Mogambo.
-The hit movie had been a flop on stage: "Red Dust, a turgid play," was "a repetitious melodrama ...
-Another of those plays of the tropics, or anyway the near tropics, where passions are primitive and men wear their shirts open in the front," wrote the New York Times.
-His 1932 novel "The Red-Haired Alibi" was turned into a feature-length film of the same name by Tower Productions.
+The stage version was described this way: "Red Dust, a turgid play," was "a repetitious melodrama ...
+Another of those plays of the tropics, or anyway the near tropics, where passions are primitive and men wear their shirts open in the front," wrote The New York Times.

+Collison's novel Red-Haired Alibi (1932) was adapted as a feature-length film of the same name by Tower Productions.
 Directed by Christy Cabanne, it was the first feature-length film to include Shirley Temple in the credits.

-The Maisie series of motion pictures, with the first in 1939, was from Collison's novel Dark Dame.
+The Maisie series of motion pictures, with the first in 1939, was developed from Collison's novel Dark Dame.
 MGM cast Ann Sothern as Maisie Ravier, a brash American working woman.
 Sothern played the same role in a half-hour weekly radio series.